aabiji/reel/readme.md

 [This is a nice guide](http://dranger.com/ffmpeg/tutorial01.html)

 TODO:
-- build a small demo using ffmpeg to open container, read and decode frames
 - build a small ui using SDL to show a single image
 - Use debugger to trace the code execution path